edelooff/variable-scope/content/python/hexagon-tiling-part2.rst

 Wrapping stage two: vertical
 ----------------------------

-In a sense, the vertical wrapping is even easier than the horizontal.
+The vertical wrapping is conceptually similar to the horizontal wrapping, but requires a slightly different approach.
 After performing the number of iterations as instructed by the :py:`HexagonGenerator.rows()` method, the last row consists of polygons that are cut in half by the lower edge of the canvas.
-And because of Python's variable scope, the list of colors that was created and used for that last row is still available after the main drawing loop has concluded.
+Because of Python's variable scope behavior [#scope]_, the list of colors that was created and used for that last row is still available after the main drawing loop has concluded.

-All we need to do to achieve color wrapping is drawing hexagons along the top half-row, which is easily done by proving :py:`row=-1`.
+All we need to do to achieve color wrapping is to draw hexagons along the top half-row, which is easily done by proving :py:`row=-1`.

 Putting it all together